alexhalbeisen/fundraiser-site/index.md

 - template: 1-column-text
   block: one-column-1
   headline: 'Raising Awareness '
-  content: 'The goal of this fundraiser is to raise awareness of mental health and
+  content: The goal of this fundraiser is to raise awareness of mental health and
     provide aid for suicide prevention.
-In addition, to spread resources to those struggling, or to anyone in a position of help.<br><br>These can be topics that make us uncomfortable.
-But we have to build up our communities around accepting mental health problems as a normal issue we face in our lives. '
+In addition, to spread resources to those struggling, or to anyone in a position of help.
+These can be topics that make us uncomfortable.
+But we have to build up our communities around accepting mental health problems as a normal issue we face in our lives.
   slug: ''
 - template: content-feature
   block: feature-1